FawazQutami/Particle-Swarm-Optimization-PSO/README.md

 This is expected to move the swarm toward the best solutions." from: https://en.wikipedia.org/wiki/Particle_swarm_optimization

-This code is set up for a 2D optimization, however, this code can be simply updated to allow for any number of dimensions with real-number solutions.
 ## Parameters that I have used in this simulation are:
 	1. w (Inertia Weight): is used to control the velocity:
     2. The acceleration coefficients: c1 (cognitive) and c2 (social)